Guest blog on key man insurance written by Drew Gurley of Redbird Advisors

 There are two broad options when it comes to using life insurance to fund a buy-sell or key man insurance agreement.

 - Term.
 It’s the least expensive and generally easiest and fastest to acquire.
 Think of term as the equivalent of leasing your life insurance.
 Your death benefits (the face amount of the policy you purchased) are secure, but you’re not building cash value.
 The insurance will expire based on the length of time—the “term”—you purchased.
 Some term policies will allow for conversion to permanent, or whole, insurance.
 Term is the most commonly used type of life insurance policy used for funding buy-sell and key man insurance arrangements.

 - Permanent.
 You “own” a permanent policy for life as long as you make the payments, regardless of health conditions.
 There are many variations of permanent life insurance, some with more complex investment components that allow for the build-up of cash value.
 Part of your premium pays for the insurance and part pays for the investment.
 Permanent life insurance will cost more than term.
 You can also use permanent insurance for employee retention by using the build-up of cash value as an incentive for the employee to remain employed.
 Permanent insurance is most commonly used to fund executive bonuses and deferred compensation plans.

-The amount of life insurance you buy can be driven by many factors.
+The amount of key man insurance you buy can be driven by many factors.
 Typically, most businesses purchase between 10 to 15 times the salary of a key employee.
-When used in a buy-sell or key man scenario, it’s all driven based on the valuation the key person brings to your firm.
+When used in a buy-sell or key man insurance scenario, it’s all driven based on the valuation the key person brings to your firm.

-Once you know how much coverage you need to fund your policy, your agent can then walk you the process of getting the funding in place using life insurance.
+Once you know how much coverage you need to fund your policy.
+Your independent insurance agent can then walk you the process of getting the funding in place using life insurance.

 At Insurance Resources, we are experienced working with business owners to think through the process of properly funding and planning for the loss of a key employee or partner.
 Call us today 727-345-0242 and we’ll help walk you through the process.